 - 3.13.
-To prevent large clusters, promote tenure neutrality and help provide mixed, balanced, sustainable communities, other than in 100% affordable schemes, we expect affordable housing to be dispersed appropriately throughout the entire development. - 3.14.
+To prevent large clusters, promote tenure neutrality and help provide mixed, balanced, sustainable communities, we expect affordable housing to be dispersed appropriately throughout the entire development. - 3.14.
 The affordable housing should be optimally distributed throughout the site to prevent tenure 'monocultures.
 It should also be located fairly and equitably in terms of access and proximity to on-site amenities such as open space, play space and access to community facilities. - 3.15.
 On phased developments or large developments split into parcels of land, the location and clustering of affordable housing on neighbouring parcels should be taken into account to ensure the even distribution of affordable housing clusters throughout the area as a whole. - 3.16.
 Similarly, the location and clustering of any existing affordable housing which is adjacent to and in close proximity to the site should be taken into account when deciding the positioning of affordable housing on the site.
 H - 3.17.
-Homes of all tenures should be represented in equally attractive and beneficial locations
+Homes of all tenures should be represented in equally attractive and beneficial locations blocks); or specialist, supported or age-related schemes where critical mass is needed.